Vijah/saga-tester/README.md

 A tester library for redux-saga, offering the following features:

 - Is order-independent (changing yield order does not break the test, making your tests less fragile).
-- Handles the following redux-saga/effects: put, putResolve, select, call, apply, all, race, retry, take, takeLatest, takeEvery, takeLeading, throttle, debounce, fork, delay, cancel, cancelled, join.
+- Handles the following redux-saga/effects: put, putResolve, select, call, apply, all, race, retry, take, takeLatest, takeEvery, takeLeading, throttle, debounce, fork, spawn, delay, cancel, cancelled, join.
 - Runs the entire generator method from start to finish with one holistic config.
 - Is indirectly a generator function tester.

 It has the following limitations:

-- Does not handle concurrent executions or concurrent logic.
+- Does not handle action propagation (coming in 1.4.0).
+- Is in ECMA6 and not transpiled (this will change in 2.0.0)
 - Does not handle channels and other advanced saga features to handle complex concurrent behavior.

 ## Package usage